PocketThi3f/bamazon-indulgences/README.md

 JavaScript/Promises

 # Required:
-In order to start this application properly, after cloning please have Node.js installed (https://nodejs.org/en/) and then type into the console: **npm install**
+1. In order to start this application properly, after cloning please have Node.js installed (https://nodejs.org/en/) and then type into the console: **npm install**

-**Finally** use the command ..* node server
+2. use the command
+  ..* node server